3-Year Business Plan Template

 3-year-business-plan-template

-Three Year Business Plan Template
+Three-Year Business Plan Template

 Executive Summary

 The initial portion of your business plan will offer an executive summary that includes a brief sketch of the essential components of your plan: a business overview, success factors, and a three-year financial plan.
 This snapshot of your business enables busy executives or other stakeholders an opportunity to quickly review your business and make a quick decision to more fully explore the complete business plan that follows.
 And, further to consider, many lenders or investors will make a decision regarding your business based on the executive summary alone.
-As a result, the executive summary is as critical in and of itself as is the remainder of your business plan.
+As a result, this section is as critical in and of itself as is the remainder of your business plan.

 It will detail the type of business you’ve started, the business location, and the industry in which it operates.
 Detail only the salient facts in this summary and offer your mission statement, as well.
 Include in a few brief remarks, the success factors already achieved, and outline a clear, concise picture of the financial status of your business.
 Using the business plan helps to rein in any temptation to oversell your business; keep it concise and clear overall.